goongoguma/Udemy/Modern-React-with-Redux/Memo.md

     "start": "json-server -p 3001 -w db.json"
   },
   ```
-- That is literally all the code we have to wrtie to get the API server up and running.
+- That is literally all the code we have to write to get the API server up and running.
 - And type `npm start` to start up the server in port 3001.
 - So now we have a listed resource at `localhost:3001/streams`.
 - We can make use of this JSON server to manupulate the list of streams that are stored inside the API server by following of REST-ful conventions.